syncfusion-content/uwp-docs/uwp/SfBusyIndicator/Overview.md

 ---
 layout: post
 title: Overview of SfBusyIndicator control for UWP
-description: Overview of SfBusyIndicator control for UWP
+description: The following section explains the Busy Indicator control and the features.
 platform: uwp
 control: SfBusyIndicator
 documentation: ug